What determines eye colour?

 Blue eyes are the result of low concentrations of melanin.
 This allows more light to reflect back to wavelengths on the blue colour spectrum, making them appear blue.

-Green eyes are very rare and are also a result of a genetic mutation.
-There are low levels of melanin with green eyes but more than blue eyes.
-Lack of melanin in the iris causes light to scatter out and make eyes appear green.
+Green eyes are very rare and are also a result of genetic mutation.
+The level of melanin is lower than brown eyes, but higher than blue eyes.
+The lack of melanin in the iris causes light to scatter out and make eyes appear green.

 Hazel eyes are incredibly unique and are often mistaken for green or brown eyes.
 Hazel eyes have the most melanin after brown eyes and usually feature a combination of colours in shades of green, brown and gold.